iArcanic/im-cw1/report/gaming-db-report.md

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA ESportsSchema TO ManagerRole;
 ```

-Tournaments need to be conducted by administrators, i.e. managers, so they need to be able to have insight into registration trends, event data, and prize pools to allow for more engagement.
+Tournaments need to be conducted by administrators, i.e. managers, so they need to be able to have insight relevant metrics.

 # 4 GDPR compliance

 ## 4.1 Encryption

-Several database designs and they equivalent PostgreSQL implementations have been taken into consideration to ensure General Data Protection Regulation (GDPR) compliance.

 As mentioned before, although it is outside the scope of the implementation requirements, the hashing function will encrypt the password ([see 3.2.2.1 Players](#3221-players)).
 However, encryption should also apply to the email and customer IDs.